CNA-Tech/Apps-on-PKS/jupyter-hub/README.md

 # jupyter-hub_on_PKS
 Instructions for deploying Jupyter Hub on Kubernetes Cluster operated by PKS.

-## Using Jupyter Notebooks on Jupyter Hub
+## Accessing Data Analaysis Jupyter Notebooks
 * Following the instructions will deploy Jupyter Hub and a proxy server on a Kubernetes cluster operated by PKS
 * Each user that accesses Jupyter will have a workspace that will automatically checkout this Git repo and clone it into each single users workspace.
-* This Repo also containers two Jupyter Notebooks in the "data-analysis" folder for jupyter.
+* This Repo also contains two Jupyter Notebooks in the "data-analysis/jupyter-hub/" folder for jupyter.
-** One is for data analysis of historical financial data organized by Industry ** The other is for Machine Learning based on Revenue data from Public Financial Statements.
+1. industry-revenue-analysis.ipynb is for data analysis of historical financial data organized by Industry amd leverages Pandas.
+2. ml-stock-predictor-knn-v4.ipynb is for Machine Learning based on Revenue data from Public Financial Statements and leverages scikit-learn.

 ## Assumptions: